baharsener/baharsener.github.io/_pages/publications.md

 **Sener, S. B.** & Starr, A. (2024).
 [The Development of the Mental Timeline Is Related to Temporal Memory.](https://doi.org/10.1080/15248372.2024.2404863) *Journal of Cognition and Development*, 1–20.

-***How to caregiving processes and cultural norms about emotions influence outcomes for patients with pychosis, across different cultural settings?***
+***How to caregiving processes influence outcomes for patients with pychosis across different cultural settings?***

 O'Driscoll, C., **Sener, S. B.**, Angmark, A., & Shaikh, M. (2019).
 [Caregiving processes and expressed emotion in psychosis, a cross-cultural, meta-analytic review.](https://doi.org/10.1016/j.schres.2019.03.020) *Schizophrenia Research*, 208, 8–15.